piotrsiupa/git-istash/tests/README.md

 A script that checks all the scripts in the projects (including the tests), using `shellcheck`.
 (For more information, run `shellcheck.sh --help`.)

+## `check-git-versions.sh`

+A script that runs the test suite with different versions of Git to determine which ones are supported by `istash`.

+## `vanillise-tests.sh`

+A simple script that modifies tests to use `git stash` in place of `git istash`.
+(Just to see how many of them still passes.)

 ## `list.sh`
 A helper script that just prints the list of tests and allows filtering for essential / no-essential tests.
 (It's useful mostly to check if tests were correctly marked as non-essential.)